FE-Combo/reaux/README.md

 Front-End lightweight framework base on react + redux + axios, strict in TypeScript.

 - **Simple:** Integrating with react and redux.
 Easier to use.
-- **Quickly:** Focus more on UI logic without considering framework logic and performance.
+- **Quickly:** Users are more focused on UI logic than framework logic and performance.

 ## Installation